esi/esi-issues/docs/FAQ.md

 ### Is there an ESI client library in &lt;language_x&gt;?

+A list of ESI client libraries [can be found here.](https://docs.esi.evetech.net/docs/third_party_libraries)

-Probably.
-Check the [awesome-eve](https://github.com/devfleet/awesome-eve) repository.
+Also check the [awesome-eve](https://github.com/devfleet/awesome-eve) repository.
 If you can't find something there for your language, you can try the [Swagger open source integrations page](https://swagger.io/open-source-integrations/).

 ### What happened to CREST and XML API?